Sonra0/Config-server/README.md

 # Config your server
-# This project is not updating/it was just a practice and I will be back soon!
+# This project is not updating/it was just a practice and I'll back soon!

 You can have many packages to optimize your linux server and config vpn tunnel and tools.